gwitmond/eccentric-authentication/Design.md

 Eccentric Authentication uses client certificates to authenticate users at a site.
 However, instead of having a small number of globally trusted CA's we deploy a small _locally trusted_ localCA at each site.
-The localCA sign every request it receives on the one condition that the CN is unique at _that_ localCA.
+The localCA signs every request it receives on the one condition that the CN is unique at _that_ localCA.

 The localCA is only trusted by the local site.
 It effectively creates